Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

-- Tag Score: `CalculateTagScore()` gives a score bonus based on the tags associated with the incoming attack.
-For instance, an attack with a `HeavyAttack` tag might increase the score of a Parry reaction, while a `LightAttack` tag might increase the score of a `Dodge` reaction.
+- <ins>Tag Score:</ins> The `CalculateTagScore()` function applies a score bonus based on the `GameplayTags` associated with the incoming attack.
+This ensures the AI chooses the appropriate defense for the type of threat (e.g., scoring `Parry` higher if the incoming attack is tagged `HeavyAttack`).
 ```c++
 float UBDS_ComingAttackReactionBase::CalculateTagScore(const FComingAttackPayload ComingAttackPayload) const {